De-funkd/Brax-training-viewer/README.md

 ## Overview

 This coding example demonstrates training and visualizing a reinforcement learning policy for the **Ant** environment in Brax.
 It integrates **JAX**, **Brax**, and **MuJoCo** to efficiently train policies using PPO and visualize them in real-time.
-This coding example is part of the necessary requirement for the open-source project #### Brax Training Viewer for Real-Time Policy Visualization from [PAL Robotics]("https://pal-robotics.com/")

----

 ##  Cloning and installation